grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 Welcome to Grafana Cloud!
 Read on to learn about the newest changes to Grafana Cloud.

-## Support query-type template variables for Tempo data source
+## Query-type template variables for Tempo data source

 <!-- Fabrizio Casati -->
 <!-- OSS, Enterprise -->

 _Generally available in Grafana Cloud_

 The Tempo data source now supports query-type template variables.
-With this, you can now create variables whose values are a list of attribute names or attribute values seen on spans received by Tempo.
+With this update, you can create variables for which the values are a list of attribute names or attribute values seen on spans received by Tempo.

-To learn more, refer to the video demo below as well as to the [Variables page](https://grafana.com/docs/grafana/latest/dashboards/variables/) in the Grafana documentation.
+To learn more, refer to the following video demo, as well as the [Grafana Variables documentation](/docs/grafana/latest/dashboards/variables/).

 {{< video-embed src="/media/docs/tempo/screen-recording-grafana-10.2-tempo-query-type-template-variables.mp4" >}}